 Your doctor may also do two bone marrow tests -- a bone marrow aspiration and a biopsy -- to find out how advanced your cancer is.
 They are usually done together as part of a single procedure that removes marrow from the back of your hip bone.

 For a bone marrow aspiration, your doctor first numbs the skin over your hip and the surface of the bone.
-They then inserts a thin needle into the bone and uses a syringe to suck out a small amount of liquid bone marrow.
+They then insert a thin needle into the bone and use a syringe to suck out a small amount of liquid bone marrow.